Dangerous Goods Definition

 - Fires spread quickly inside aircraft, and crews have limited space and reaction times.

-IATA - IATA is an international consortium of governments and private sector operators that helps define mutually recognized regulations and standards for international transportation of goods and persons, including regulations relating to the transportation of dangerous goods.
+IATA - IATA is an international consortium of governments and private sector operators that helps define mutually recognised regulations and standards for international transportation of goods and persons, including regulations relating to the transportation of dangerous goods.
 Many national civil aviation authorities follow IATA guidelines, and virtually all international air operators and international airports follow IATA standards.

 ICAO and IATA collaborate closely on the development and provision of DG regulations which are considered industry standards.
 IATA publishes the “Dangerous Goods Regulations” (DGR) while ICAO publishes “Technical Instructions for the Safe Transport of Dangerous Goods by Air,” both of which are updated on an ongoing basis.
-These regulations don’t just designate labelling and handling, but also denote quantity limitations, specialized packaging requirements for air transport, what cargo may not travel on passenger aircraft, and restrict some DG items altogether.
+These regulations don’t just designate labelling and handling, but also denote quantity limitations, specialised packaging requirements for air transport, what cargo may not travel on passenger aircraft, and restrict some DG items altogether.

 Virtually all commercial and private flights that operate internationally must comply with IATA and ICAO standards, including those standards relating to DG.
 Commercial shippers, manufacturers, suppliers, airports and ground handling companies should understand these regulations, and have a shared common understanding of how DG should be transported by air.
 Aircraft that operate in domestic airspace and do not cross an international border are beholden to that country’s civil aviation authority (CAA).
 Domestic CAAs have the autonomy to operate and regulate aviation activity within their own airspace as they see fit, however most CAAs align their standards closely with both ICAO and IATA.
 Furthermore, a common adoption of international DG standards makes it easier for pilots and crew to operate multiple countries when required.

-DG transported by air will be highly scrutinized by airports, CAA authorities, aircraft operators, crew and insurance companies.
+DG transported by air will be highly scrutinised by airports, CAA authorities, aircraft operators, crew and insurance companies.
 The ultimate determining factor of what can or cannot be loaded onto an aircraft is the loadmaster, crew and pilot, who will follow local and international standards, and assess what they feel as safe.
-Loaders will still expect DG cargo to be properly packaged and declared, that SDS/MSDS/PSDS are provided and DG marked on packing lists, and that persons or organizations who plan to ship DG items by air should identify and work with companies and logistics providers who are fully certified and authorized to manage, label and handle DG items.
+Loaders will still expect DG cargo to be properly packaged and declared, that SDS/MSDS/PSDS are provided and DG marked on packing lists, and that persons or organisations who plan to ship DG items by air should identify and work with companies and logistics providers who are fully certified and authorised to manage, label and handle DG items.

 - DG transported in ocean containers can be stored for months a time, and be exposed to a wide range of temperatures.